Trams in Brussels: Before the First World War

-Belgium's first horse-drawn trams were introduced in Brussels in 1869, running from the Porte de Namur to the Bois de la Cambre.

-In 1877 a steam tram was introduced but it was not powerful enough for the hilly terrain and the tests were stopped.
-Simultaneously the Tramways Bruxellois experimented with a locomotive built in Tubize but it did not work either.
+Belgium's first horse-drawn trams were introduced in Brussels in 1869, running from the Namur Gate to the Bois de la Cambre/Ter Kamerenbos.
+In 1877, a steam tram was introduced but it was not powerful enough for the hilly terrain and the tests were stopped.
+Simultaneously the Tramways Bruxellois experimented with a locomotive built in Tubize, but it did not work either.
 The components proved too fragile and this experiment was also discontinued.
-In 1887 experiments were made with accumulator trams, but these had a very limited range.
-Trolley power, used in Liège, was also tried in Brussels and in 1894 Brussels's first electric tram lines were laid from Place Stéphanie/Stefanieplein to Uccle/Ukkel.
-Several companies built their own tram lines until the turn of the century, the most important being:
+In 1887, experiments were made with accumulator trams, but these had a very limited range.
+Trolley power, used in Liège, was also tried in Brussels and in 1894 Brussels' first electric tram lines were laid from the Place Stéphanie/Stefanieplein to Uccle.